 Safe to say with But Here We Are the Foo Fighters have made their best set of cohesive songs since Wasting Light.
 More than a decade and a pandemic later, and one core member down, they attested once again that resilience and defiance are two key ingredients in their raison d’être, whether they like it or not.
 If nothing else, they both have proven to be powering some of their best and most existential songwriting.
 With a set of ten new songs under their belts, and after having put to rest most rumors around seeking closure in order to move past their recent hardships by announcing celebrity session drummer Josh Freese (of Devo, Guns N’ Roses, and Nine Inch Nails fame) as Hawkins replacement, Dave, Nate, Pat, Chris, and Rami finally seem ready to move on and go back to being the biggest arena rock band on the planet.
 To do the easy part, in other words.

-I’d like to thank you sincerely for taking the time to read this and I hope to feel your interest again next time.
+We’d like to thank you sincerely for taking the time to read this and we hope to feel your interest again next time.